Marly Muudeni Samuel

 ImpacT

-For her PhD research work, Marly organised and conducted 18 focus group workshops with co-researchers from Swakopmund and Walvis Bay, Namibia.
-The workshops focused on investigating, learning, and understanding the diverse indigenous knowledge, relationships, connections that co-researchers have with the ocean, as well as exploring the potential of digital technologies in supporting, recording, and preserving ocean heritage.
-Through the workshops, co-researchers shared their intricate connections with the ocean, which were further strengthened as they learned more about the ocean from each other during the research and co-production process.
-Co-researchers also engaged with digital and immersive technologies, exploring their potential for preserving knowledge and cultural heritage.
-View the full photo story ‘A Day in the life of Marly’ depicting her research and workshops, exploring ocean connections and cultural heritage preservation in Namibia. – see here >>
+For her PhD research work, Marly organised and conducted 18 focus group workshops with co-researchers from the coastal towns of Swakopmund and Walvis Bay, in Namibia.
+The co-production workshops focused on investigating, learning, and understanding the diverse indigenous knowledge, relationships and connections that the co-researchers have with the ocean, as well as exploring the potential of digital technologies in supporting, recording, and preserving ocean heritage.
+Through the workshops, co-researchers shared their intricate connections with the ocean, which were further strengthened and deepened as they learned more about the ocean from each other during the research and co-production process.
+Co-researchers also engaged with digital and immersive technologies, exploring their potential preserving knowledge and cultural heritage.

 from the photo story ‘A Day in the life of Marly’ depicting her research and workshops, exploring ocean connections and cultural heritage preservation in Namibia.